TimonB/ansible-kubernetes-ha-cluster/README.md

 ```

-Install ansible on your manager machine and on your workers
+Install ansible on your manager machine that has ssh access to all the other machines

 * You can do:
 ```